-LOUIS DREYFUS COMPANY B.V. (incorporated in the Netherlands with limited liability) EUR600,000,000 2.375 per cent.
-Bonds due 2025
+LOUIS DREYFUS COMPANY B.V.

+(incorporated in the Netherlands with limited liability)

+EUR500,000,000

+1.625 per cent.
+Bonds due 2028

-Issue Price 100 per cent.
+Issue Price 99.823 per cent.

 This prospectus constitutes a prospectus (the "Prospectus") for the purposes of Article 6 of Regulation (EU) 2017/1129, as amended (the "Prospectus Regulation").
 The Prospectus has been approved by the Commission de Surveillance du Secteur Financier (the "CSSF"), as competent authority in Luxembourg under the Prospectus Regulation.
 The CSSF only approves this Prospectus as meeting the standards of completeness, comprehensibility and consistency imposed by the Prospectus Regulation.
-Such approval should not be considered as an endorsement of the Issuer and of the quality of the Bonds that are the subject of this Prospectus.
+Such approval should not be considered as an endorsement of the Issuer and of the quality of the Bonds that are the subject of this Prospectus, and the CSSF gives no undertaking as to the economic and financial soundness of the transaction or the quality or solvency of the Issuer in line with provisions of Article 6 (4) of the Luxembourg Law on prospectuses for securities.
 Investors should make their own assessment as to the suitability of investing in the Bonds.